fubin1999/glytrait/README.md

 ## Web app

-> Let there be no command line apps!
+> Let there be no code!
 >
 > -- my colleagues